grork/personal-blog/_posts/2020-09-27-three-displays-three-times-the-fun.md

   Pro 13” is a bit bothersome.
 Getting it just-so, total pain.
 Worth it.
 ---

-_Update 23/03/2021: Updated to include details (see addendum at the end) on the new Thunderbolt Hubs that have gotten me to the single cable life!_

 I’ve always liked large displays.
 Prior to The Distancing™ I was constantly going between meetings & my workspace, so one large 40” monitor sufficed to stop me from being hunched over a 13” laptop display at my desk.
 With work-from-home,